 In 2019, the Bureau of Labor Statistics reported 1,061 construction workers died on the job, with 38% of those fatalities resulting from falls.
 Events surrounding these accidents often involve several factors, including unstable work surfaces, misuse of fall protection equipment, and human error.
-Studies have shown that using guardrails, fall arrest systems, safety nets, covers, and travel restriction systems can prevent many deaths and injuries resulting from falls.
+Studies have shown that using guardrails, fall arrest systems, safety nets, covers, and travel restriction systems can prevent many deaths and injuries at work resulting from falls.

 OHSA Fall Protection Requirements

-Falls can be deadly, but they are also preventable if you have a plan.
+Falls can be deadly, but they are preventable if you have a plan.
 Companies can prevent falls from heights at their worksites by following an 8-step approach to fall protection:

 - Conduct fall hazard assessment.
 All fall hazards, even potential fall hazards, must be assessed before appropriate corrective measures are considered.
 In addition, a fall hazard assessment can also determine training needs and fall rescue methods.